Awards and Recognition

 Liz Sweedy was honored at the first New Jersey Clean Communities

-Awards Banquet held last night in New Brunswick.
+Awards Banquet held in New Brunswick.
 She received a

 New Jersey Clean Communities Education Award.
 Below is what was